tmarchwicki/TreeApp/README.md

 - Adding unit tests for a frontend code as well
 - Using dependency resolver for Python projects (e.g. poetry)
-- Encapsulating each subproject in a docker file (microservice architecture).
+- Encapsulating each subproject in a docker file.
 Currently only neo4j components runs in a docker container
 - Improving backend application security by storing passwords in some external password storage